Apoorve73/racefor100.github.io/README.md

 ## Rules of Gameplay

-- After hiting the `PLAY` button, you will be prompted to enter your name.
+- After hitting the `PLAY` button, you will be prompted to enter your name.
 - Then you have to guess a number between 1 and 10, and choose that number from the buttons below.
 - Similarly, the computer will guess one such number to add it to yours, and